JosephusPaye/autocheck/README.md

 - [x] Add colors to the CLI output
 - [ ] Warn when commands block for stdin if there's no `input` specified
 - [x] Add search check
-- [ ] Add support for user-defined checks (bring your own checks)
+- ~~[ ] Add support for user-defined checks (bring your own checks)~~ - this need is largely served by command checks.
-- [ ] Improve check navigation - add collapse/expand all checks button to header, scroll to next (arrow down icon), and scroll to previous (arrow up icon) buttons, with smooth scrolling
+- [x] Improve check navigation - add collapse/expand all checks button to header, ~~scroll to next (arrow down icon), and scroll to previous (arrow up icon) buttons, with smooth scrolling~~ - better served by "Jump to..." menu

 ## Licence